whummer/terraform-provider-snowflake/docs/resources/job_service.md

 - `comment` (String) Specifies a comment for the service.
 - `external_access_integrations` (Set of String) Specifies the names of the external access integrations that allow your service to access external sites.
 - `from_specification` (Block List, Max: 1) Specifies the service specification to use for the service.
-Note that external changes on this field and nested fields are not detected. (see [below for nested schema](#nestedblock--from_specification))
+Note that external changes on this field and nested fields are not detected.
+Use correctly formatted YAML files.
+Watch out for the space/tabs indentation.
+See [service specification](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/specification-reference#general-guidelines) for more information. (see [below for nested schema](#nestedblock--from_specification))
+- `from_specification_template` (Block List, Max: 1) Specifies the service specification template to use for the service.
+Note that external changes on this field and nested fields are not detected.
+Use correctly formatted YAML files.
+Watch out for the space/tabs indentation.
+See [service specification](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/specification-reference#general-guidelines) for more information. (see [below for nested schema](#nestedblock--from_specification_template))
 - `query_warehouse` (String) Warehouse to use if a service container connects to Snowflake to execute a query but does not explicitly specify a warehouse to use.
 Due to technical limitations (read more [here](../guides/identifiers_rework_design_decisions#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))